 Toyota revolutionized the automotive landscape in 2001 when it introduced the Prius — a funky little car with a unique gas-electric hybrid powertrain.
-More than 20 million of these efficient vehicles have been sold worldwide over the last 20 years, and today the world’s largest automaker introduces an all-new 2023 Toyota Prius and 2023 Prius Prime plug-in hybrid.
+More than 20 million of these efficient vehicles have been sold worldwide over the last 20 years, and today the world’s largest automaker introduces an all-new 2023 Toyota Prius, which may include a toyota credit card login, and 2023 Prius Prime plug-in hybrid.
 The new variants get a sleek new look, improved performance and increased fuel efficiency.

 Continuing the Legacy

 “As a company, we set our sights on developing a new Prius for the future, and our design and engineering teams really delivered,” said Toyota Group Vice President and General Manager Dave Christ.
 “The weight of the Prius name is heavy — it carries with it the identity of an entire category of vehicle powertrain.
 We’re confident the all-new 2023 Prius and Prius Prime will continue this important legacy,” Christ observed.

 The 2023 Toyota Prius is built on the company’s second-generation TNGA-C platform, designed to reduce weight and increase rigidity which should improve overall drivability.
 This also allows for a wider vehicle stance and a lower driving position.

 Designed in Japan, the 2023 Toyota Prius offers a much sleeker profile that feels more mainstream than previous versions.
 Sitting two inches lower and one inch wider than its predecessor, the new model could almost be called sporty looking.
 The improved looks can be further enhanced via available 19-inch wheels.